-If an employee is contacted for comments about the school for publication anywhere, including in any social media outlet, the enquiry should be directed to the headteacher, and the employee should not respond without written approval.
+If you are contacted for comments about the school for publication anywhere, including in any social media outlet, the enquiry should be directed to the headteacher, and you should not respond without written approval.

 The school operates some social media accounts for communicating with parents and others about school activities.
-Employees tasked to speak on behalf of the school through these accounts must seek approval for such communication from the Headteacher, who may impose certain requirements and restrictions to employee activities on these accounts.
+Employees tasked to speak on behalf of the school through these accounts must ensure all communication is professional and reflective of the school as a place for education.
+They must also ensure any personal accounts linked to social media have appropriate safeguards to prevent inappropriate access by any individual accessing public facing school social media accounts.